Countdown Numbers Game Solver

 Human-Friendly Solution Presentation

-Human-friendliness is enhanced by selecting from each set of arithmetically indistinguishable solutions the one whose displayed sub-calculation order has the lowest heuristic “distance score”.
-The lowest distance score means that as many sub-calculations as possible are displayed immediately after the sub-calculations that make the results they use.
+No sub-calculation re-ordering is done for solution presentation.
+This is a difference from key generation.
+Instead, human-friendliness is maximised by selecting from each set of duplicate solutions the one whose original sub-calculation order has the lowest heuristic distance score.
+A low distance score arises when as many sub-calculations as possible are placed immediately after the sub-calculations that make the results they use.
 This typically preserves a good “narrative” order – such as a contestant might use to explain a solution.
 The distance score code also has an element that encourages a sub-calculation display order that approaches the target as quickly as possible without going too far above, in a way contestants often seem to do.
-This is a difference from key generation’s ordering.

 Compiling and Running